 SHUTTLE will automate a significant part of forensic microtrace evidence examinations.
 The SHUTTLE toolkit will mainly consist of an automated microscope that will acquire high quality images of recovered microtraces.
 Images will be processed automatically and an overview of available microtraces will be reported.
 In the first instance, we will focus on blood, skin cells, gunshot residues (especially NC), hairs, fibres and saliva.
 Algorithms to classify additional microtraces, or to classify microtraces more accurately, can be developed by users and added as plug-ins to extend the range of microtraces that can be classified.
 The data will be stored in a computer database, thereby facilitating future data analysis, such as the provenance of microtraces and forensic comparisons.

 SHUTTLE aims to solve two major issues in forensic microtrace evidence investigation.

 First, current analyses are subjective and require a high level of expertise and training of examiners.
 SHUTTLE will render analyses more objective and scientific.
 Second, microtrace evidence analyses are time consuming and hence expensive.
 This limits the number of cases in which analyses can be carried out.

 Introduction of the SHUTTLE toolkit will have several advantages for forensic laboratories and their customers.
 The automation will allow a more efficient work flow, while the obtained results are more objective.
 The objective nature of the analyses and the available database will enable national or even international exchange of data.

-So far, all the trace analysis lean on the “Microscopist eyes”.
-It’s time-consuming, selective and hardly objective due to the complexity of the process.
+To date, all trace analysis depends on the “Microscopist’s eyes”.
+It is time-consuming, selective, and hardly objective due to the complexity of the process.